jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 It’s well known that Jews have a very low rate of alcoholism, whether due to genetics, culture, or both.
-Only in Jewish restaurants does the waiter’s question, “red or white?” refer to horseradish.Jews usually ascribe the cause of their sobriety to thequality of the beverage, and/or the circumstances in whichit is imbibed.
+Only in Jewish restaurants does the waiter’s question, “red or white?” refer to horseradish.
+Jews usually ascribe the cause of their sobriety to the quality of the beverage, and/or the circumstances in which it is imbibed.
 The first experience of every Jewish male with wine, eight days after birth, is accompanied by such unpleasantness that it probably has a lifelong aversive